THE PERFECT 2-DAY ITINERARY FOR SPLIT, CROATIA

 The old town is fairly small and it’s a perfect place for a walk full of history and unique medieval buildings.
 The historical importance of Split is visible through its ties to the Greeks, Romans, Venetians, and Byzantines.

 The cobbled streets make Split’s old town incredibly inviting and unique.
-Be mindful that Split is a popular tourist hotspot, therefore it’s quite crowded during the high season.
+Obviously, keep in mind that Split is a popular tourist hotspot, therefore it’s quite crowded during the high season.
 If you want to avoid the crowds, choose to walk in the mornings, but I do have to mention that the old city core has a special charm during sunset.

 DIOCLETIAN’S PALACE